ovh/docs/pages/bare_metal_cloud/dedicated_servers/getting-started-with-dedicated-server-eco/guide.en-sg.md

 ### Installing or reinstalling an operating system

-When your dedicated server is first set up during the order process, you can select which operating system will be installed.

-You can easily reinstall your server and choose a different OS image in your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/sg/&ovhSubsidiary=sg).
+You can easily reinstall your server or choose a different OS image to install in your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/sg/&ovhSubsidiary=sg).
 From the `General information`{.action} tab, click on `...`{.action} next to the operating system and then click `Install`{.action}.

 ![Reinstall button](images/reinstalling-your-server-01.png){.thumbnail}